-In March 1277, the Parisian bishop Étienne Tempier compiles a list of 219 forbidden propositions, including the notion that “happiness is found in this life, and not in another”.
-The Archbishop of Canterbury, Robert Kilwardby, accedes to the double condemnation.
+In March 1277, the Parisian bishop Étienne Tempier issues a list of 219 forbidden propositions.
+The list includes the notion that “happiness is found in this life, and not in another”.
+The Archbishop of Canterbury soon back up Tempier in a double assault on heresy.

-Most of the 219 articles come from Aristotle or aristotelians like Thomas Aquinas, Siger of Brabant and the Islamic scholars Ibn Rushd and Ibn Sina.
+Most of the condemned propositions come from the works of Aristotle or Aristotelian philosophers like Thomas Aquinas, Siger of Brabant, Ibn Rushd (Averoës) and Ibn Sina (Avicenna).

 C. 1287–1347: William of Ockham

 1299-1369: Nicholas of Autrecourt

-The philosopher Nicholas of Autrecourt is known as the ‘Medieval Hume’.
-In 1346, he is found guilty of false teaching.
-He is ordered to burn his works and deprived of his title as master of arts.
+The philosopher Nicholas of Autrecourt – also known as the ‘Medieval Hume’ – is convicted of false teaching in 1346.
+He is sentenced to burn his works and stripped of his title as master of arts.